DavidKang-USDA/Sour-rot-microbiome-assembly/README.md

 ## Description of R scripts

-1. [Preprocessing](https://github.com/DavidKang-USDA/SWD-microbiome/blob/main/R%20Scripts/Preprocessing.R)—This script preprocesses the raw sequencing reads using [DADA2](https://benjjneb.github.io/dada2/).
+1. [Preprocessing](https://github.com/DavidKang-USDA/Sour-rot-microbiome-assembly/blob/main/R%20Scripts/Preprocessing.Rmd)—This script preprocesses the raw sequencing reads using [DADA2](https://benjjneb.github.io/dada2/).
 The script generates statistics, filters and trims, dereplication, clustering, chimera removal, assigns taxonomy, and gets a phyloseq object for downstream analysis.
 The output from this step is the input for subsequent steps.

-2. [Diversity](https://github.com/DavidKang-USDA/SWD-microbiome/blob/main/R%20Scripts/Diversity%20analysis.R) - This script is to understand the general microbial diversity (alpha, beta and abundance) and their associated statistics

-3. [Differential abundance and Core microbiome ](https://github.com/DavidKang-USDA/SWD-microbiome/blob/main/R%20Scripts/Differential%20abundance%2C%20core%2C%20cooccurence%2C%20%20and%20upset%20plot.R)- This script helps to understand differentially abundant taxa across various treatments and core microbial communities in SWD.
-It also has a script for conducting co-occurrence patterns across the core taxa.
+2. [Diversity, Differential abundance, Core microbiome and Co-occurence network ](https://github.com/DavidKang-USDA/Sour-rot-microbiome-assembly/blob/main/R%20Scripts/Diversity%2C%20differential%20abundance%2C%20core%2C%20upset%20and%20co-occurence.Rmd)- This script is designed to analyze microbial diversity—covering alpha diversity, beta diversity, and overall abundance—along with their associated statistical metrics.
+It identifies differentially abundant taxa across various treatment groups and characterizes the core microbial communities in Spotted Wing Drosophila (SWD) and grapes.
+Additionally, the script includes functionality for assessing co-occurrence patterns among core taxa.
+It also enables the generation and visualization of microbial co-occurrence networks in SWD, with comparative analysis between male and female flies, including relevant network statistics.

-4. [Network](https://github.com/DavidKang-USDA/SWD-microbiome/blob/main/R%20Scripts/Co-occurence%20network.R)- This script is for generating and plotting microbial co-occurrence networks in spotted wing Drosophila and comparing networks between male and female flies and their associated statistics.
+3. [Absolute Abundance](https://github.com/DavidKang-USDA/Sour-rot-microbiome-assembly/blob/main/R%20Scripts/Absolute%20abundance.Rmd) - This script is to compare the absolute abundance of microbial communities across various host types and their associated statistics.

    #### *Note: The statistics for network comparison require huge memory and cores.
 So it is recommended to run this analysis in HPC.*